Nationwide PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Nationwide, PPI may have been attached to a customer's policy by Nationwide, in some cases without their knowledge.
-Nationwide may have rejected a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Nationwide, PPI may have been added to a customer's policy by Nationwide, in some cases without their knowledge.
+Nationwide may have refused a credit application if PPI was refused by the customer.

 Nationwide PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Nationwide.

-There are many examples of Nationwide mis-selling PPI, some customers were not even made aware by Nationwide that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Nationwide that it was optional.
+There are many examples of Nationwide mis-selling PPI, some consumers were not even made aware by Nationwide that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Nationwide that it was optional.